On the Expressivity of Persistent Homology in Graph Learning: Topology and the Weisfeiler--Leman Hierarchy

-The implication of \cref{thm:1-WL expressivity} is that persistent homology is \emph{at least as expressive} as \WL because there is a filtration that distinguishes all the graphs \WL can distinguish.
+In the following, we want to briefly extend the argumentation of the expressivity of persistent homology with respect to the Weisfeiler--Leman hierarchy.
 Since \WL is oblivious to certain topological structures such as cycles~\autocite{Arvind15a}, the existence of graphs with different Betti number counts proves that persistent homology is \emph{strictly more expressive} than \WL.
 For example, consider a graph consisting of the union of two triangles, i.e.\ .
 This graph has $\betti{0} = \betti{1} = 2$ since it consists of two connected components and two cycles.
 If we change the connectivity slightly to obtain a hexagon, i.e.\ , we obtain a graph with $\betti{0} = \betti{1} = 1$. \WL is not able to distinguish between these graphs, but persistent homology can, since the Betti numbers of the graph are still encoded in the persistence diagram as essential features.
 Note that \cref{thm:1-WL expressivity} does \emph{not} apply to arbitrary filtrations since the theorem requires knowing the correct labels assigned by $\WL$.
 Finding filtration functions that are able to split graphs in a manner that is provably equivalent to $\WL$ remains an open research question.